Big River Journey Field Trip Volunteer Stations

 The various stations for Big River Journey are shown below.
-Each shift lasts approximately 5.5 hours, but that varies depending on station and date.
+For all volunteer shifts, meet at the Padelford Riverboats Landing at Harriet Island Regional Park (205 Dr. Justus Ohage Blvd, St Paul, MN 55107).
 This field trip runs on volunteer power, we couldn’t do it without all of your help!

 Navigation and Mapping

-Assist students in completing maps that depict stretches of the Mississippi River.
-As we travel along the river, volunteers will assist students in identifying natural landforms (e.g. island, bluff, confluence), landmarks made by humans (e.g. bridges, buildings), and navigation infrastructure (e.g. day-markers, marinas).
+Indoor Activity - Assist students in finding themselves on a local map of the Mississippi River, and then labeling their surroundings on that map.
+As we travel along the river, volunteers will assist students in identifying natural landmarks (e.g. forest, bluff, confluence), human landmarks (e.g. bridges, buildings, power lines), and navigation infrastructure (e.g. mooring posts, day-beacons, signage).
+Volunteers will also help with resetting the clipboards between rotations.

 Ecosystem Ottersystem